GP Appointments – Please click on the link for further details on GP appointments and for information relating to GP Home visits.

 Appointments with a Practice Nurse or Healthcare Assistant

-Our team of healthcare staff including Leanne (Advanced nurse Practitioner) and healthcare assistants (HCA) Linda and Sophie hold morning and afternoon clinics Monday to Friday
+Our team of healthcare staff including Leanne (Advanced nurse Practitioner) and healthcare assistants (HCA) Linda, Sophie and Nicola hold morning and afternoon clinics Monday to Friday

 Between them they provide a wide range of services including; immunisation and travel advice, blood testing, ECG’s, wound dressing, health checks, oral contraception, smears, ear syringing and smoking and dietary (healthy eating) advice and support.